What We Do

 WLP believes that when women are involved in political processes and decision-making, everyone benefits.
 Whether the goal is to be elected to political office, support a candidate’s campaign, or secure legislation, WLP provides a range of training workshops and networking opportunities to grassroots and professional women.
 WLP’s programming emphasizes principled, tolerant, and justice-oriented political action for the promotion of women’s rights.

 WLP participates in a wide array of education and advocacy activities to raise awareness about women’s human rights, influence policy, and increase the visibility and impact of our partnership’s work on gender justice and equality.
 We collaborate with women’s organizations, social service organizations, legal advocates, government officials, and religious leaders on local, regional, and international human rights campaigns.
 We produce documentaries, publish books, and facilitate training workshops in dozens of languages to support the work of grassroots activists across the globe.

 Since the tragic events of 9/11, the concept of “security” has become more polarized—with proponents of state security too often pitted against proponents of human rights.
 The result has been that the aspiration of security itself has become highly politicized, impeding a critical component of human progress.
-WLP is working to reintroduce an all-encompassing vision of human security, which links human rights and human development into policy initiatives at the local and international levels.
+WLP is working to reintroduce an all-encompassing vision of human security, which links human rights and human development to policy initiatives at the local and international levels.
 We are promoting an approach to human security that is inclusive of social, economic, cultural, civil, and political rights.